vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/evan-miller.md

 Anything else you wanna say!

-Overall, a fun project to practice using Jquery again.
+Overall, a fun project to practice using jQuery again.
 I also enjoyed going full circle with Heroku and CircleCI.

 -----